Natural Dietary Fibres: The Secret to Avoiding Constipation and Related Bloating

 Drain and let cool

-Pour the barley in a salad bowl and add tomatoes, feta and finish with the coriander/ parsley.
+Pour the barley in a salad bowl and add diced tomatoes and cubed feta.
+Finish with the coriander or parsley.
 Drizzle with olive oil

 |Insoluble Fibre||Soluble Fibre|